-Chapter 3: How Do Zephyr® Valves Work?
+Chapter 3: How Do Endobronchial Valves Work?

-When Zephyr Valves are placed in a lobe, the one-way valves open when you breathe out (exhalation) allowing trapped air to move out of the treated lobe.
+When valves are placed in a lobe, the one-way valves open when you breathe out (exhalation) allowing trapped air to move out of the treated lobe.
 They close when you breathe in (inhalation) to prevent air from re-entering the lobe.